Faculty II

 Department of Fine Arts

-The focus of the institute and the art studies programme is on the students' own artistic development.
+The focus of the department and the art studies programme is on the students' own artistic development.
 Alongside specialist knowledge and art education, this is a prerequisite for qualified teaching and for teachers to develop their own artistic profile.

 Learn more